Derived equivalence and Grothendieck ring of varieties: the case of K3 surfaces of degree 12 and abelian varieties: Introduction

 \begin{question} Which piece of information of a variety (or more generally Deligne--Mumford stack) does the derived category have?
 In other words, if $X$ and $Y$ are D-equivalent, which invariants of $X$ and $Y$ do coincide? \end{question}

 It follows from the uniqueness of the Serre functor \cite{MR1039961} that $X$ and $Y$ have the same dimension and isomorphic (anti-)canonical rings.
 The Hochschild cohomology ring, whose graded pieces are the group of natural transformations from the identity functor to the shift functor, is also derived invariant.
-Combined with the Hochschild--Kostant--Rosenberg isomorphism \cite{MR0142598,MR1390671,MR1940241,MR2141853,MR2955193}, this gives the following partial coincidence of the Hodge numbers for any integer $i \in \bZ$;
+When the characteristic of the base field $\bfk$ is zero, combined with the Hochschild--Kostant--Rosenberg isomorphism \cite{MR0142598,MR1390671,MR1940241,MR2141853,MR2955193}, this gives the following partial coincidence of the Hodge numbers for any integer $i \in \bZ$;

 Another deep result is the coincidence of Chow motives with rational coefficients up to Tate twists \cite{MR2225203, MR2196100, MR2641191, MR3108695}.